danielbodart/portical/README.md

 ## TODO

-* WARNING: Currently, the script will remove and recreate ports on each poll (Fixing as soon as possible!)
+* Add DockerHub CI build
+* Support sigterm/sigkill
 * Add support for automatic port forwarding based on exposed ports of container (only for bridge network driver)
-* Add DockerHub CI build
-* Test more corner cases!
+* Test more corner cases

 ## Contributing